Get started

 Test your level

-Try out your levels before letting your applicants use them to ensure maximum level performance:
+Try out your levels before letting your applicants use them to ensure maximum performance:

 1. Find a level that you want to run.